-You have a PDF document and must convert it to PDF/A, but you are unsure how it can be done and which version to choose?
-If the answer is yes, we are here, more than willing to guide you in converting your PDF to PDF/A file.
+You have a PDF document and must convert it to PDF/A, but you are not sure how to do it or which version to choose?
+If so, we are here to guide you through converting your PDF to a PDF/A file.

 Which PDF/A Version and Conformance Level to Select